The University of Scranton is one of twelve CRNA schools in Pennsylvania.

 Graduate School Entrance Exam scores

-You are requested submit official GRE test scores if your cumulative GPA is below 3.0.
+Submit official GRE test scores if your cumulative GPA is below a 3.0.

 TOEFL score of at least 550 (paper test) and Certification of Finances